natenka/pyneng-book-en/docs/source/exercises/15_exercises.rst

 To get this result, use regular expressions.

-Check function with config_r1.txt file.
+Check the operation of the function using the config_r1.txt file.

-Please note that in this case you can skip checking the correctness of IP address, address ranges, etc., since command output is processed, not user input.
+Please note that in this case, you can not check the correctness of the IP address, address ranges, and so on, since the command output from network device is processed, not user input.

 Task 15.1a
 ~~~~~~~~~~~~~

-Copy get_ip_from_cfg() function from task 15.1 and redo it to return dictionary:
+Copy the get_ip_from_cfg function from task 15.1 and redesign it so
+that it returns a dictionary:

 * key: interface name
-* value: tuple with two strings:
+* value: a tuple with two lines:

    * IP address
    * mask

-Add to dictionary only those interfaces where IP addresses are configured.
+Add to the dictionary only those interfaces on which IP addresses are configured.

-For example (arbitrary addresses are taken):
+Dict example (arbitrary addresses are taken):

 .. code:: python